thatscoding/MusicalBeat.github.io/README.md

-logr - this is amazing project
+logr - this is amazing project.

 # MusicalBeat.github.io